Reset your summer in our refreshed city centre

 Buckle up the bike helmets and scoot along Queen Street’s Waihorotiu path.
 Duck away into a labyrinth of laneways – some new, some ageing gracefully, all fascinating.

-Channelling Melbourne, our dreamy laneways are set for summer.
+Channelling Melbourne, our dreamy laneways are set for summer, find out more via this OurAuckland article.

 Art that sings